jcjohnson/cnn-vis/README.md

 * `--alpha_aux`: Exponent for auxiliary p-norm regularization.
 Default is 6.
 * `--p_reg_aux`: Regularization strength for auxiliary p-norm regularization.
 Default is 0 (no auxiliary p-norm regularizer).
 * `--p_scale_aux`: Scaling constant for auxiliary p-norm regularizer, analogous to `p_scale`.

+## Total Variation regularization options
+Total Variation (TV) regularization encourages neighboring pixels to have similar values.
+For noise initializations this regularizer is critical; without it the generated image will exhibit large amounts of high-frequency noise.
+For image initializations it is less critical; strong p-regularization will keep the pixels close to the initial image, and this will be sufficient to prevent high-frequency noise.

+As defined in [2], we compute the TV-norm of an image by approximating the magnitude of the image gradient using neighboring pixels, raising the image gradient to the power of beta, and summing over the image.

+[2] suggests that starting with a low TV-norm regularization strength and increasing it over time gives good results.
+In cnn-vis we implement this idea by increasing the TV-norm regularization strength by a constant amount after a fixed number of iterations.
+* `--beta`: Exponent for TV-regularization.
+As discussed in [2], values less than 1 will give rise to patches of solid color; setting beta to 2 or 2.5 tends to give good results.
+Default is 2.0.
+* `--tv_reg`: Regularization strength for TV-regularization.
+Higher values will more strongly encourage the image to have a small TV-norm.
+* `--tv_reg_scale`: Similar to `p_scale`, a scaling factor that the image is divided by prior to computing the TV-norm.
+As with `p_scale` this is technically redudent and can be absorbed into `tv_reg`.
+* `--tv_reg_step_iter`: TV-norm regularization strength will be increased every `tv_reg_step_iter` steps.
+Default is 50.
+* `--tv_reg_step`: Every `tv_reg_step_iter` steps, TV-norm regularization strength will increase by this amount.
+Default is 0, corresponding to a fixed TV-norm regularization strength.

+## Output options
+Options for controlling the output.
+`--output_file`: Filename where the final image will be saved.
+Default is `out.png`.
+`--rescale_image`: If this flag is given, then the image colors are rescaled to [0, 255] linearly; the minimum value of the image will be mapped to 0, and the maximum image value will map to 255.
+If this flag is not given, the image wil be clipped to the range [0, 255] for output.
+Rescaling the image values can reveal detail in highly saturated or desaturated image regions, but can lead to color distortion.
+`--output_iter`: After every `output_iter` steps of optimization, some outputs will be produced.
+Exactly what is produced is controlled by `iter_behavior`.
+`--iter_behavior`: What should happen every `output_iter` steps.
+The allowed options are shown below.
+Options can be combined with `+` to have multiple types of behavior; for example `show+print+save` will do all three every `output_iter` steps.
+  * `show`: Show the current image using matplotlib
+  * `save`: Save the current image; the filename will append the size number and iteration number to `output_file`.
+  * `print`: Print the current iteration number, along with some statistics about the image and the gradients from the different regularizers.
+  * `plot_pix`: Plot the values of a few image pixels over time using matplotlib; this can give you a rough sense for how the optimization process is proceeding.
+For example very oscillatory behavior indicates that something bad is happening, and the learning rate should be decreased.

 # References
 [1] A. Dosovitskiy and T. Brox.
 "Inverting Convolutional Networks with Convolutional Networks", arXiv preprint arXiv:1506.02753 (2015).